Family Volunteer Opportunities

 One of my goals for the upcoming year has been to create more volunteer opportunities my family can participate in.
 I’ve always been very active in my community and the joys I get out doing so are immense.
 The challenge is often finding the opportunities my kids can join in on or at least be a part of in some way so that they can also feel the joys of giving back to their communities and making a difference in the lives of those who are less fortunate than – let’s face it – they are.

 We started our mission to give back as a family by collectively donating used toys and clothes to our local Goodwill, daycare facilities, foster care programs and schools.
-It was a bit of a surprise for them at first, but the kids seemed to really enjoy doing so and actually got into the spirit of giving and helping others.
+It was a bit of a surprise for them at first.
+However, the kids seemed to really enjoy doing so and actually got into the spirit of giving and helping others.
 The goal now is to keep that momentum going for them and for us as a family.

 That’s why I’m so proud to partner with COUNTRY Financial, who has been diligent about doing good in local communities and helping people live better lives.
-COUNTRY Financial sponsors a community grant program for nonprofit organizations in many of the local communities they serve, including Atlanta, Chicago, Portland and Minneapolis/St. Paul.
+COUNTRY Financial sponsors a community grant program for nonprofit organizations in many of the local communities they serve.
+These include Atlanta, Chicago, Portland and Minneapolis/St. Paul.
 Over the past decade, they’ve awarded more than $2 million to nonprofit organizations with programs that are improving the financial security of families, including the following 2017-2018 Grant Recipients right here in my hometown of Atlanta:

 100 Black Men of Atlanta